 Think about your customer as a consumer.
 This is, in fact, what they are outside of the office.
-They shop on Amazon.
-They use mobile payment tools.
-They buy via social platforms.
-They have learned these behaviors in their day-to-day lives and whether they know it or not, they starting to expect similar experiences in their professional settings.
+They shop on Amazon, use mobile payment tools, and buy via social platforms.
+They have learned these behaviors in their day-to-day lives and whether they know it or not, they’re starting to expect similar experiences in their professional settings.
 The B2B sales pro that gets that will be better positioned to engage the way the customer wants to be engaged with.
 Sales reps need to understand the type of experience their customer expects and the tools and technologies they use.
 Do they want a steady bombardment of emails?
 Unlikely.
 Do they want ideas and insights delivered within the tools they’re already using that can help them do their jobs better?
 Maybe.

 Data rules.
 We’ve seen how data has revolutionized B2B marketing and the same thing is happening with sales.
 The better data you have around what works to engage a customer, the better success you’re going to see.
 But data alone can’t power the type of sales engagement we’re talking about.
 Relationships and trust (you know, the intangibles) still matter in B2B sales.
 True customer engagement is as much art as it is science.
 Data will tell you what your customer likely needs and when, but the B2B sales pro that is cognizant of things like context and nuance and variables will deliver engagement that wins.

 Put Yourself in Your Customer’s Shoes

 How much do you love getting pointless phone call after pointless phone call from a sales rep?
 Do you immediately delete emails that start with “I was just following up…” The more you can understand what your customer’s collective inbox looks like, the better primed you’ll be to cut through the noise and get heard.